Skip to content

 Privacy & Security

 When you use some OCR languages for the first time, your browser may need to load the related recognition resources.
-This does not upload your image and is not a full offline guarantee.
+Loading recognition resources is not a full offline guarantee.

 If the image contains IDs, account details, invoices, or other sensitive information, use this tool only on a trusted device and network.